Toxic To Dogs: Dog Parents Beware Of These Common Dog Poisons

 - Muscle relaxants can impair the central nervous system and lead to death.

 They may be pretty, but plants aren’t necessarily pet friendly.
 There are many different plants commonly found in gardens that could make your dog ill.
 Some of these are highly poisonous, while others may only cause a bit stomach problems.
-Some of the most dangerous are:
+Some of the most poisonous plants to dogs are:

 - Azaleas and rhododendrons.
 These pretty flowering plants may cause vomiting, diarrhea, coma and, worst case scenario, death.